taharachedi/Bank_Extension1/README.md

 ### Core Components
 1. **User Input**:
-   - Administrators interact with a console-based menu to select operations like Add, Update, Delete, Deposit, Withdraw, and View Transaction History.
+   - Administrators interact with a console-based menu to select operations like Add, Update, Delete, Deposit and Withdraw.
    - All user inputs are validated before being processed.

 2. **Operations**: